 Their second single "Steal the Thunder" was premiered by Parade.com.
 See article Here.
 Their third single, “Sun Up Sun Down" was premiered by Medium.
 See article Here.
 And their fourth single “Cut me Loose” can be found streaming along with the others on all platforms.

 In February of 2020 Holiday State was the supporting act for Logan Mize on his “I Ain’t Gotta Grow Up Tour” in Spokane, WA. and Kuna, ID.
 They also opened for multi-platinum recording artists ‘O-Town’, and have played various venues in Southern California.
 In 2017, they were direct support for Sammy Adams on his National "Seniorits Tour", performing throughout the Southeast with grammy nominated artist Jack Harlow.

 On October 1st, 2017, Brett attended the ‘Route 91 Harvest’ festival in Las Vegas.

 The group was intensely shaken and an indelible mark was left on all three of them.
 It was necessary to take time off for Brett to heal, and as a part of the healing process, they sought out to make the most meaningful and purposeful music as possible, both melodically and lyrically.
 This mission led them to Nashville in early 2018, where they wrote and recorded new music with producer Andy Sheridan (Major Bob Songwriter, founder of ‘Charlie Horse Productions’ and Music Director for artists Hunter Hayes and Ben Rector) They also recorded with producer Tyler Cain (Big & Rich, Darius Rucker, Billy Currington)This was the start of a new musical journey.

-The brothers continue to write and record new music and perfect their live show.
-They hope to play at a city near you in 2021.
+The brothers continue to write and record new music and perfect their live show and look forward to getting back on stage in 2021.